aablsk/bank-of-anthos/iac/tf-multienv-cicd-anthos-autopilot/README.md

    terraform apply
    ```
 1. Check terraform output and approve terraform apply.

-## Initialize CloudSQL databases with data
 1. Wait for ASM to be provisioned on all clusters.
 Check the status with `gcloud container fleet mesh describe` and wait for all entries to be in `state: ACTIVE`.
 This might take between dozens of minutes.

+## Initialize CloudSQL databases with data (not ready in this PR due to dependencies on skaffold/kustomize configuration)
 1. Initialize `staging` CloudSQL database with data.
    ```bash
    echo '🔑  Getting cluster credentials...'